 State of Florida by Coastal/Inland Counties

-Form A-6: Logical Relationship to Risk
+Form A-6: Logical Relationship to Hurricane Risk

 (Trade Secret Item)

-Purpose: This form illustrates the loss cost relationships among deductible, construction type, policy form, coverages, year of construction, building strength, condo unit floor, and number of stories.
+Purpose: This form provides an illustration of the hurricane loss cost relationships among deductible, policy form, construction type, coverage, year of construction, building strength, condo unit floor, and number of stories.

-A. Provide the logical relationship to risk exhibits in the format shown in the file named “2015FormA6.xlsx.”
+A. Provide the logical relationship to hurricane risk exhibits in the format shown in the file named “2017FormA6.xlsx.”

-B. Create exposure sets for each exhibit by modeling all of the coverages from the appropriate Notional Set listed below at each of the locations in “Location Grid A” as described in the file “NotionalInput15.xlsx.”
-Refer to the Notional Policy Specifications below for additional modeling information.
+B. Create exposure sets for each exhibit by modeling all of the coverages from the appropriate Notional Set listed below at each of the locations in “Location Grid A” as described in the file “NotionalInput17.xlsx.”
+Refer to the Notional Hurricane Policy Specifications below for additional modeling information.
 Explain any assumptions, deviations, and differences from the prescribed exposure information.
+In particular, explain how the treatment of unknown is handled in each sensitivity.